 To ensure that the specified security measures address the identified threats, formulate test conditions that can help the user of the publication to verify the desired functionality.
 Therefore it is recommended that a well described set of tools and documentation methods be set in place.
 These will assist in conformity assessment, see 7.4.1.

 Interrelation between functional safety and security

-Functional safety is expected to be protected, for example from interference or unauthorized modification.
+Security is expected to protect functional safety, for example from interference or unauthorized modification.